The tail of the cat and its movements: how to decipher the important signals

 Tail swishing from side to side (could affect the whole tail or only the tip)

 Perhaps the most evocative of all tail movements; the tail sweeps from side to side denoting restlessness, an inner conflict, or uncertainty about a situation.
 It can occur when the cat is in pain or physical discomfort or even when it spots its prey through a window.

-Aside from the plethora of possible tail movement meanings, man must also be mindful to other forms of cat communication, such as vocalizations; posture, ear and eye movements to get a clearer overall picture of how his cat is feeling.
+Aside from the plethora of possible tail movement meanings, man must also be mindful to other forms of cat communication, such as vocalisations; posture, ear and eye movements to get a clearer overall picture of how his cat is feeling.
 This is especially the case for tailless breeds, such as the Isle of Man, the Japanese bobtail, and the Cymric.
 Fortunately for these breeds, there aren’t any issues with survival; in contrast, a wild cat such as a cheetah would be at a loss without its tail.
-Cheetahs use their tails as rudders to execute fast turns during the hunt, and without this essential tool’s help, they may not easily survive in the wild.
+Cheetahs use their tails as rudders to execute fast turns during the hunt, and without this essential tool’s help they may not easily survive in the wild.